BarManReaper/BarManReaper/README.md

     “A bug is never just a mistake.
 It represents something bigger.
 An error of thinking.
 That makes you who you are.”
     <br><strong>Mr. Robot - Elliot Alderson</strong>
   </blockquote>
+  <blockquote>“I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”
+<br><strong>– Elon Musk</strong></blockquote>
 </details>

 <details>